 Spend an afternoon exploring the Morningstar Mill, hiking along the Bruce Trail, taking a swing into the swimming hole in a forested setting before ending off at the Falls!

 There is free parking for DeCew Falls located at Morningstar Mill, an old mill that is being restored at the top of the falls.

 From the Mill, follow the Bruce Trail (it’ll look like you are entering somebody’s backyard!).
 If you stay along Bruce Trail, it is a fairly easy hike you can do in flip flops, however if you want to get to the gorge and close to the falls, all trails are a fairly steep and slippery hike, so please be careful.

 For closer views of the falls, you will have to get into the gorge - there are two popular ways.
-I recommend taking the long way down and the short way back up to Morningstar Mills as there have been many accidents in recent years on the short path.
+I recommend taking the long way down and back up to Morningstar Mills as there have been many accidents in recent years on the short path.

 The Short Way (involves climbing down/up a rope!)

 The shortcut involves climbing down a rope.
 At the start of the Bruce Trail, look for a steep but well-travelled path to your left.
 It’s not easy to spot but you will find a rope tied to a tree that you will climb down.
 Once you climb down the rope, you will take a fairly steep path (~ 5 min) towards the left until you reach the base of the upper falls.